sansona/chessmate/README.md

 ## Usage example

 ### Engines
 The basic building block of chessmate is the engine.
-All engines are expected to inherit from ```chess.engines.BaseEngine``` and obey an evaluate-move progression wherein the engine evaluates the current board state by some metric and/or algorithm and returns a single move it deems best.
+All engines inherit from ```chess.engines.BaseEngine``` and obey an evaluate-move progression wherein the engine evaluates the current board state by some metric and/or algorithm and returns a single move it deems best.